 This decadent, authentic Egyptian bread pudding goes by the name of "Umm Ali" and is a breeze to make!
-Crispy puff pastry is smothered with a sweet cream and milk mixture and topped with an array of nuts, raisins and coconut!
+Crispy puff pastry is smothered with a sweet cream and milk mixture and topped with an array of nuts, raisins and coconut.
 Delicious and the prefect dessert for a gathering!
+Follow along for the easy step-by-step recipe.

 What is Umm Ali?

-Now you know I love me a great Egyptian recipe.
-Anytime I eat Egyptian food I remember our Egyptian neighbours growing up, one of my mom's best friends, who was the first to introduce us (an Iraqi family) to their food.
+Anytime I eat Egyptian food, I remember our Egyptian neighbours growing up, one of my mom's best friends, who was the first to introduce us (an Iraqi family) to their food.
 Some of my favourites are this Egyptian Goulash, macarona bechamel, or this ful medames.
+But when it comes to desserts, this Egyptian dessert recipe cannot be beat and is one of my favourites amongst many other middle eastern desserts.

-And this Umm Ali is my favourite Egyptian dessert!
-I actually didn't love it growing up...
+I actually didn't love Umm Ali growing up...
 I never really gave it a chance.
 But now as an adult, I can appreciate the milky soft pudding texture, the crispy outside, the sweet bursts from the raisins, and the crunchy nuts.
-Definitely a lot of texture for a bread pudding!
+A decadent bread pudding that's bursting with texture.

 You can make this recipe using either puff pastry or croissants.
-I've tried both and loved both, but my preferred is the puff pastry.
+I've tried both ways and loved them both, but my preferred is the puff pastry.
 I find it has just a little bit more body to it.
-But hey, if you have stale croissants lying around... make this.
+But when you have stale croissants lying around, this is also one of the best ways to use them.

 Ingredients You'll Need to Make Umm Ali